Walt Disney World Monorail System: Platform safety

 The Express station at the Transportation and Ticket Center, and both stations at the Magic Kingdom have remotely opened or automated gates that bar riders from approaching the guideway (and, thus, any approaching or departing train) until the operators have determined that it is safe to allow people to board the train.
 The cast member at the station gives the riders instructions on how to board.
 The other stations have manually operated gates to serve this function.

 All platforms are ADA-accessible.
 Because the train level is higher than the platform level, a portable ramp must be used to load and unload guests with disabilities at all stations.
 For many years, the Contemporary Resort station did not have ADA access, but an elevator has since been added to the platform.

+State oversight

+As part of legislation passed in 2023, the Florida Department of Transportation (FDOT) is tasked with certain oversight and regulatory tasks.
+The department works with Disney staff to ensure proper maintenance and safety of the monorail system through routine inspections as dictated by state law.

 Incidents

-Several accidents and injuries have occurred on the monorails since Walt Disney World opened, as well as one death.
-On July 5, 2009, a driver was killed after the Pink and Purple monorails collided on the Epcot line at the Transportation and Ticket Center.
-This was the only fatal incident on the Walt Disney World Monorail System in its history.

-Before July 2009, Disney would allow up to four guests to sit in the front of the monorail with the pilot.
-This was offered on a first-come, first-served basis, and a pilot gave out "co-pilot licenses" at the end of the journey.
-After the July 5, 2009 crash, Disney indefinitely suspended the co-pilot program.
-Pilots will still allow guests to tour the cab while parked at a station.
-Since the automation of all trains, one of the front passenger seats was removed to add computer housings for the automation system.